cakephp/docs/en/migrations.rst

     }

-Compared to the previous way of dealing with primary key, this method gives you the ability to have more control over the primary key column definition : unsigned or not, limit, comment, etc.
+Compared to the previous way of dealing with primary key, this method gives you the ability to have more control over the primary key column definition: unsigned or not, limit, comment, etc.

 All baked migrations and snapshot will use this new way when necessary.